menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mentone is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Mentone isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mentone are a mix of both white- and blue-collar jobs.
 Overall, Mentone is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Mentone who work in office and administrative support (28.57%), art, media, and design (28.57%), and sales jobs (14.29%).

 Of important note, Mentone is also a town of artists.
 Mentone has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mentone’s character.